siosios/Real-Time-Monitoring/README.md

-# IPFire Real-Time Connection Tracking Module
+# IPFire Real-Time Monitoring Module

 This repository introduces a modular, extensible module for the IPFire firewall, replacing the legacy `connections.cgi` with a modernized architecture for real-time network connection monitoring in the WUI.
 It provides a user-friendly interface with zone-based coloring, dynamic filtering, and sorting, designed to integrate seamlessly with IPFire's infrastructure and support future real-time features.